sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/58_What_is_Express_js.md

 1. Popularity - the \*most popular and extensively used
 2. Minimalistic - doesn't add too much functionality out of the box.
 3. Extensibility - Express.js has an excellent plugin system, and there are lots of packages of common tasks that can be hooked into Express

+## About Express.js
+1. It uses the `http` module heavily
+2. Many functions from the `http` module can be used as is.
+But they're not used commonly since they are primitive compared to what Express provides.